icopy-site/awesome/docs/awesome/static-analysis.md

 - [trunk](https://trunk.io) :copyright: — Modern repositories include many technologies, each with its own set of linters.
 With 30+ linters and counting, Trunk makes it dead-simple to identify, install, configure, and run the right linters, static analyzers, and formatters for all your repos.

+- [TrustInSoft Analyzer](https://trust-in-soft.com) :copyright: — Exhaustive detection of coding errors and their associated security vulnerabilities.
+This encompasses a sound undefined behavior detection (buffer overflows, out-of-bounds array accesses, null-pointer dereferences, use-after-free, divide-by-zeros, uninitialized memory accesses, signed overflows, invalid pointer arithmetic, etc.), data flow and control flow verification as well as full functional verification of formal specifications.
+All versions of C up to C18 and C++ up to C++20 are supported.
+TrustInSoft Analyzer will acquire ISO 26262 qualification in Q2'2023 (TCL3).
+A MISRA C checker is also bundled.

 - [TscanCode](https://github.com/Tencent/TscanCode) — A fast and accurate static analysis solution for C/C++, C#, Lua codes provided by Tencent.
 Using GPLv3 license.